thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 **AMI Name**: thoughtspot-image-20190718-dda1cc60a58-prod
 **AMI ID**: ami-0b23846e4761375f1
 **Region**: N. California
     {% include note.html content="The AMI is based in the N. California region.
-You may have to temporarily change to the N. California region to access it.
+You may have to temporarily switch to the N. California region on the AWS website to access it.
 Then you can return to your own region." %}
     {% include note.html content="The AMI is backward-compatible with ThoughtSpot releases 5.1.x - 6.0.x." %}
 3. Choose the appropriate EC2 instance type: See [ThoughtSpot AWS instance types]({{ site.baseurl }}/appliance/aws/configuration-options.html#ts-aws-instance-types) for help choosing the correct instance type for your cluster.
 4. Networking requirements: 10 GbE network bandwidth is needed between the VMs.
 Ensure that you have this bandwidth.